neefrehman/show-simplex-rs/README.md

 ## npx execution

-Run the below commands in your terminal to install and execute `show-simplex`.
+Run the below commands in your terminal to install and execute `show-simplex`. ([install Rust and Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) if you haven't already).

 ```shell
 cargo install show-simplex